craigsapp/midifile/class/MidiEvent/index.md

 ]
 ---

+The MidiEvent class is a
+  <span class="class-link">MidiMessage</span>
-The MidiEvent class is a <a href="../MidiMessage">MidiMessage</a> plus an added timestamp public variable, <b>.time</b>.
+plus an added timestamp public variable, <b>.time</b>.
 The MidiEvent class also adds other support variables such as <b>.track</b> which store the track number in the MIDI file that the MidiEvent occurs in.

 {% include docslot/docslot.html %}